nuxeo/nuxeo-studio-community-cookbook/README.md

 There is nothing to build.
 Each module generally contains:

-- XML extension, Page providers, Automation chain or automation scripting into Nuxeo Studio Modeler
+- XML extension, page providers, automation chain or automation scripting into Nuxeo Studio Modeler.
-- Layouts, contributions within the Nuxeo Bundle file,  HTML resources, medias that should be created in Nuxeo Studio Designer.
+- Layouts, contributions within the Nuxeo bundle file,  HTML resources, medias that should be created in Nuxeo Studio Designer.

-You can clone the repository:
+You can clone the repository locally:

 ```
 git clone https://github.com/nuxeo/nuxeo-studio-custom-elements.git